TK's Reviews

 Taste

 Dicey’s has an extensive off license.
 The pub side has pizza out back on the weekends.
-The Guinness sets up well but lacks in the second half.
-It’s a good looking pint failed only by the gritty competition in town.
-Lovely place with fun staff.
+The Guinness is winner on all levels.
+It’s a good pint overshadowed by the tough competition in town.
+Warm place with a good barman and a coal fire in the winter.

 Appearance